How asking 4 simple questions can eliminate the guilt of spending money.

 At the end of the day

 You are the only one to decide if something is worth it or not from a time vs. money standpoint.
 But you need to go through the mindful decision-making process, to make sure you’re not just spending money and busting your budget on something frivolous.
-Even though you’re on a budget (which is essence is just a plan) that doesn’t mean you can’t spend money on non necessities, especially when they are time savers.
+Even though you’re on a budget (which is, in essence, is just a plan) that doesn’t mean you can’t spend money on non necessities, especially when they are time savers.
 You need to ask a few key questions and make sure that the math works.

 If you’re not confident in your budgeting skills, check out my free list that walks you through the most commonly missed budget items that moms forget about.
 By making sure that you have all your bases covered, you can avoid overspending.
 Download it now!